 Thank you for visiting my site.
 I hope the information included in this site is helpful in your search for a therapist.
 Included in this site is information about me, my practice, approach to therapy, philosophy, and resources that I hope will prove to be useful.
 Please contact me for any additional information that I may provide.

 With a background in psychobiology, neuroscience, and psychology, my approach to therapy employs a relational framework with the application of concepts and treatment methods based in science and the emerging, integrative field of interpersonal neurobiology.
 I specialize in working with issues related to anxiety and stress, relationship issues, trauma, eating disorders, women's issues including infertility and maternal issues, as well as adolescent and young adult psychotherapy.
-My studies in neuroscience and polyvagal theory as well as personal experiences as a yoga practitioner and equestrian, led me teaching and practicing a bottom-up approach to address the body-based, nervous system dysregulation typically experienced in numerous areas of suffering such as anxiety and trauma.
+My studies in neuroscience and polyvagal theory as well as personal experiences as a yoga practitioner and equestrian, led me to teaching and practicing a bottom-up approach to address the body-based, nervous system dysregulation typically experienced in numerous areas of suffering such as anxiety and trauma.

 As a therapist, my goal is to provide empathic support, safety, attunement, understanding and evidence-based practices as these factors within the relational context of the therapeutic relationship facilitate healing and growth, emotional and physical regulation, self-compassion, restoration of hope and the realization of dreams.

 “Recent research in brain imaging, molecular biology, and neurogenetics has shown that psychotherapy changes brain function and structure.
 Such studies have shown that psychotherapy affects regional cerebral blood flow, neurotransmitter metabolism, gene expression, and persistent modifications in synaptic plasticity.”
 (Glass, 2008)